VichoReyes/vichoreyes.github.io/_posts/2021-09-15-Xbox-Series-S-is-brilliant.md

 ## The second hand market

-Unlike other consoles[^other], the Series S-to-X upgrade is probably worth doing for a lot of people.
-And it's extremely easy to do, considering that:

-1. The Series S is all-digital, so you'll keep your games.
-1. Game saves are on the cloud, so you'll keep your progress on those games.
-2. All accessories are compatible with both consoles.
+As previously said, the upgrade path from Series S to Series X is simple and convenient.

-So, as the stock shortages are handled, and the Series X becomes available at reasonable prices, it is very likely that people will upgrade to that one, and sell their Series S. This should inject the market with lots of used Series S's, making the price drop.
-And that price drop doesn't make Microsoft lose money, it's the people selling used that are taking that hit.
+So, as the stock shortages are handled, and the Series X becomes available at reasonable prices, it is very likely that people will upgrade to that one, and sell their Series S. This should inject the market with lots of used Series S's, making the price drop[^pricedrop].

+[^pricedrop]: And that price drop doesn't make Microsoft lose money, it's the people selling used that are taking that hit.
+How cool is that?

 Usually, when selling a used console, people bundle it with their games.
 For the Series S that is close to impossible, considering it's all-digital and games are tied to your account.
 The console doesn't even have different colors, there is a single model, every (working) Series S should be the same.
 This is the closest any product can get to what economists call perfect competition.